GROMACS Tutorial

 gmx energy -f npt.edr -o pressure.xvg

 The pressure value fluctuates widely over the course of the 100-ps equilibration phase, but this behavior is not unexpected.
 The running average of these data are plotted as the red line in the plot.
-Over the course of the equilibration, the average value of the pressure is 7.5 ± 160.5 bar.
+Over the course of the equilibration, the average value of the pressure is -3 ± 11 bar.
 Note that the reference pressure was set to 1 bar, so is this outcome acceptable?
-Pressure is a quantity that fluctuates widely over the course of an MD simulation, as is clear from the large root-mean-square fluctuation (160.5 bar), so statistically speaking, one cannot distinguish a difference between the obtained average (7.5 ± 160.5 bar) and the target/reference value (1 bar).
+Pressure is a quantity that fluctuates widely over the course of an MD simulation, as is clear from the error bar (11 bar), so statistically speaking, one cannot distinguish a difference between the obtained average (-3 ± 11 bar) and the target/reference value (1 bar).

 gmx energy -f npt.edr -o density.xvg

 As with the pressure, the running average of the density is also plotted in red.
-The average value over the course of 100 ps is 1019 ± 3 kg m-3, close to the experimental value of 1000 kg m-3 and the expected density of the SPC/E model of 1008 kg m-3.
-The parameters for the SPC/E water model closely replicate experimental values for water.
-The density values are very stable over time, indicating that the system is well-equilibrated now with respect to pressure and density.
+The average value over the course of 500 ps is 1025.3 ± 0.5 kg m-3, higher than the experimental value of 1000 kg m-3 and the expected density of the TIP3P model of 986 kg m-3.
+Is this result reasonable?
+We have not simulated pure water; instead, there is a protein in our system and some diffuse ions.
+Therefore, we should not expect an exact match, and during equilibration, we need only to see that the density has stabilized.

 Please note: I frequently get questions about why density values obtained do not match my results.
-Pressure-related terms are slow to converge, and thus you may have to run NPT equilibration slightly longer than is specified here.
+Pressure-related terms are slow to converge, and there are elements of randomness in any MD simulation.
+You will almost certainly not reproduce this outcome exactly.

 Back: NVT Equilibration